netliferesearch/bygg21-api/README.md

 Most of the data and structure should be self-describing, but a few might need an extra explanation.

 `documentMeta` (object)<br>
-This contains information about the document. `lastChanged` (date) and `version`(number) should be updated if the structure changes or a larger text update.
+This contains information about the document. `lastChanged` (date) and `version`(number) should be updated if the structure changes or on a larger text update.
 Minor text changes will not change this, but be reflected in Sanitys built-in `_updatedAt`.

 `deliveryFail` (boolean)<br>
 This means that the project should return to step 1 if the delivery fails.
 This is only relevant for "Neste steg / Next step".

 `meetings` (array)<br>
 If a step should end with a meeting (for example "Oppstartsmøte"), this array should have one item.
-The structure of a meeting is more or less similar to a step.
+The structure of a meeting is similar to a step.
 This is only relevant for "Steg for steg / Step by step".

 ## Get started with local development